kaanilker/MNSIT-Neural-Network-in-C/README.md

 - Learning rate: 0.01
 - Epochs: 20

-With these hyperparameters, the model typically achieves an accuracy between 90% and 95% on the test set.
+With these hyperparameters, the model typically achieves an accuracy &96.02 on the test set.
 Results may vary slightly due to random weight initialization.

 ## Implementation Details